SiebertT/AzureLinuxRDP/KDE/KDE RDP on Ubuntu 14.x.md

     sudo apt-get update

-To use the XRDP script provided in one of the next steps, we need the package pkg-config.

-    sudo apt-get install pkg-config

 > By default the XRDP login will use an en-us keyboard.
 If this doesn't match yours and you want to switch it, we need a package and another command.

     sudo apt-get install x11-xkb-utils